Addiction Treatment Programs

 We will obtain your written authorization to use and disclose your health information unless we are permitted to use or disclose your information without your authorization under applicable law.
 The following categories describe the ways that we may use and disclose your health information without your written authorization under Part 2.
 To the extent applicable state law is even more restrictive than Part 2 on how we use and disclose any of your health information, we comply with more restrictive state law.

 Within Our Facilities.
-Advanced Recovery Services’ personnel who have a need for your information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment may use and share your information.
+Provider personnel who have a need for your information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment may use and share your information.
 In addition, we may share your information with the entity that has direct administrative control over our substance use disorder program.
+Similarly, the participants in the Organized Health Care Arrangement share health information with each other as necessary to carry out treatment, payment, or health care operations relating to the Organized Health Care Arrangement.

 Emergency Treatment.
 In the event of a bona fide medical emergency in which your prior authorization cannot be obtained, we may disclose your identifying information to medical personnel.
 We will obtain your authorization prior to disclosing your information for non-emergent treatment.